SepehrHariri/admin-panel/README.md

 #### 8. Create a Pull Request:

-Open a pull request (PR) to the main XBoard React repository.
+Open a pull request (PR) to the main Admin Panel repository.
 Include a detailed description of your changes, the problem they address, and any relevant information for the reviewers.

 ```bash
 git push origin feature/your-feature-name